Temporary Migrant Care Center: Role in renditions from the United States

 In March 2025, Human Rights Watch called on Foreign Minister Arnoldo Andre Tinoco to commit to allowing renditioned migrants to seek asylum in Costa Rica before the Legislative Assembly and to make public the deal struck with the U.S. to accept renditioned migrants.

 In April 2025, it was reported that some migrants detained at CATEM escaped the facility.
-Authorities in Costa Rica sent out an alert to help locate the migrants and return them to CATEM, but their current whereabouts are unknown.
+Authorities in Costa Rica sent out an alert to help locate the migrants and return them to CATEM.
 Another group of migrants left the facility after being permitted to seek asylum in Costa Rica.
+Later that month, following the progression of a lawsuit filed against Costa Rica before the United Nations Committee on the Rights of the Child, the government returned the migrants' passports and allowed them freedom of movement within the country.

+In June 2025, the Constitutional Court, under Costa Rica's Supreme Court of Justice, ruled that the detention of migrants renditioned from the United States at CATEM was legally improper.
+The ruling was in response to a habeas corpus petition filed by Herrera.
+The Court also ordered the government to regularize the immigration status of the migrants and to release those who remained in the facility.
+Badilla protested the decision, calling it a "serious error", while Refugees International said it served as "a warning to the Costa Rican government not to collaborate with the United States on deportation deals that violate the human rights of migrants".
+Most of the migrants were ultimately repatriated to their countries of origin.